julianxbloom/CS50-FinalProject/README.md

 ## Moderation
 The conversations are ruled around **Trust Score**: a rate out of a hundread that is meant to reflect the user's good or bad behaviour on the app (a low Trust Score will lead to a temporary ban from Debate).
 This score is accessible throught any user's profile page, as well as details about the sanctions that can be encoutered.
 <br><br>
-The debaters are able to report the others throught their profile page, a report that will be count as valid after having being read by an administrator of the app (throught the MySQL console).
+The debaters are able to report the others throught their profile page, a report that will be count as valid after having being read by an administrator of the app.
+Indeed, adminstrators can use the programmed administration console to manage users.
+It gives them the ability to proceed bugs and reports, to access users' chat history and to ban users.
+Look at [admin.py](https://github.com/julianxbloom/CS50-FinalProject/blob/main/admin.py) file for more information about the console's features.

 # PWA